 What is the most common winning set score at the French Open?

-This will differ on both sides with the men's being best of five and the women's being best of three and there does seem to be more clearcut matches on the women's side.
+This will differ on both sides, with the men's being best of five and the women's being best of three, and there does seem to be more clear-cut matches on the women's side.

-A 2-0 win over the last ten years has occurred in 67.42% of the matches (834) whilst a 2-1 win has made up the other 32.58% of the matches (403).
-The two rounds which produce the most whitewashes have been the Quarter & Semi-Finals both with 70%.
+A 2-0 win over the last ten years has occurred in 67.85% of the matches (840), whilst a 2-1 win has made up the other 32.15% of the matches (398).
+The round which has produced the most whitewashes has been the Semi-Finals, with 70%.

-The other matches have seen 31.66% of them finishing with a 3-1 score (391) and the remaining 18.30% have been closer with 3-2 scores (226).
+The other matches have seen 31.79% of them finishing with a 3-1 score (391), and the remaining 18.78% have been closer with 3-2 scores (231).

 Contributor Details